gabyx/RsMarkdown2PDF-Service/docs/devops/README.md

 `docker:24-dind` which works because the Gitlab runner started the two job containers with the same mount for `$CI_BUILD_DIR=/builds`.

-The setup works is however not very secure as the Docker engine on the host is used and privilege escalation can be from inside the job containers (because they are run privileged because we use `docker run`).
+The setup works, is however not very secure as the Docker engine on the host is used and privilege escalation can be from inside the job containers (because they are run privileged because we use `docker run`).